shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Astalir ran away.
 He didn’t want to be there when the killer robot was let loose again.
 Astalir ran to the lobby area and waited for the party to finally arrive.

 Finally, they did.
 They were all battered and bruised from all the traps in the maze.
-They looked utterly exhausted, except for Suey, who was still energized from his morning coffee.
+They looked utterly exhausted, except for Sui, who was still energized from his morning coffee.

 It didn’t matter.
 All Astalir need was a distraction so he could go find the documents.
 Once they entered the room, he had free reign to search the area.
 It didn’t mattered if they died, his mission could still be a success.

-The party, consisting of Suey, Silber Posten, Micro, Dralf, and a big tanky dwarf, entered the minotaur’s room as expected.
+The party, consisting of Sui, Silber Posten, Micro, Dralf, and a big tanky dwarf, entered the minotaur’s room as expected.
 Astalir waited in the lobby.

 “Who dares enter Timmy’s throne room?”
 The minotaur yelled in minotaur.
 “I, Timmy, will devour you all!”